Spin Away Your Self-Quarantine Blues With Flow Arts

 - $10 DIY PVC dragon staff by April Choi

-Lots of props can be satisfactorily DIYed from household or hardware store materials.
-I used DIY poi and darts for many months before feeling a need to upgrade.
-Fans are an exception.
-You can get inexpensive fans from Home of Poi, though Forged Creations makes exceptionally well balanced fans.
+Most common props can be satisfactorily DIYed from household or hardware store materials.
+I used DIY poi and rope darts for many months before feeling a need to upgrade.
+Fans are an exception because they are a rather tricky shape to DIY.
+You can get inexpensive fans from Home of Poi, though Forged Creations makes the holy grail of exceptionally well balanced fans.

 - Beginner poi series by PlayPoi. (more body-oriented approach)

 - Beginner poi series by Drex. (more pattern-oriented approach)

 - Poi Chi by Nicky Evers.

 (The first few videos are prop-free body alignment/awareness exercises that will help you with any flow movement.
 Later videos assume you are already comfortable with some poi weaves and same-time transitions.)

 - SpinPoi fundamentals series by Kate Riegle van West.